-- Children are provided with milk every day as part of the Universal free School Meals - Children are provided with free school fruit. - Children are offered school dinners or to bring their own packed lunch. - Lunch is from 12.00pm 1.10pm.
+- Children are provided with milk every day until they are five parents can then pay after their child is five.
+Cool Milk Scheme. - Children are provided with free school fruit. - Children are offered school dinners or to bring their own packed lunch. - Lunch is from 12.00pm 1.10pm.